troperville

 • Everyone Meets Everyone: Twice in a row: Fry, Leela, Bender and Farnsworth meet each other in the pilot; the first three meet Hermes, Amy and Dr. Zoidberg in the second episode.

 • Evil Feels Good: Bender does this a lot.
-He seems aware that stealing is bad but he sure enjoys it.
+He seems aware that stealing is bad, but he sure enjoys it.

-• Evil Twin: In "Lesser of Two Evils", Flexo is considered Bender's Evil Twin (he has a goatee!).
+• In "Lesser of Two Evils", Flexo is considered Bender's Evil Twin (he has a goatee!).
 The trope is subverted is at the end of the episode, when it turns out that Bender is the Evil Bender.

 Fry: You mean Bender is the evil Bender?
 I'm shocked!
 Shocked!
 Well, not that shocked.